symposion/roll20-shaped-scripts/README.md

 * **--character** Apply the rest to the supplied character id instead of the selected tokens

 ### Selection
-You must select at least one token that represents a character unless you supply the --id option.
+You must select at least one token that represents a character unless you supply the --character option.
 The selected character(s) will have the effects of the specified type of rest applied to them.

+## !shaped-update-character
+Triggers any pending character sheet upgrades for the selected characters.
+When a new version of the character sheet is released, there are often upgrade scripts that must run before previously created characters can be used with it.
+Normally these are run the first time you open each character sheet.
+For convenience, you can use this command to trigger these updates on batches of characters without having to open their sheets.

+### Options
+* **--all** Apply any pending character sheet upgrades for all characters in the current campaign.
+Note that this might take a *long* time in a large campaign - use with caution!

+### Selection
+Unless you specify **--all** you must have at least one token that represents a character selected for this command to work.

 # Configuration
 ## Advantage Tracker